Peace, Love, & Peonies

 Intersectional peonies have leaves and flowers that resemble those of tree peonies and a growth habit similar to herbaceous peonies.
 Flowers never require any kind of support.
 In the fall, after the frost, intersectional peonies are cut back to ground level, and the plants come back larger each spring.
 With well-drained, fertile soil and full sun, these plants will produce abundant single, semi-double, and full-double blooms in striking color combinations.

-From June 1 through October 31, we are open by appointment only, for potted peonies.
-If you'd like to visit and shop for potted plants, please complete the form below and share a few dates and times that would work for you.
+If you'd like to visit and shop for potted plants (or pick up plants you ordered earlier this year), please complete the form below and share a few dates and times that would work for you before October 31.
 We will circle back to confirm a time.

 We are located in Clyde, NC (30 minutes west of Asheville, 90 minutes east of Knoxville and northwest of Greenville, and 2.5 hours north of Atlanta).
 See directions below.